-We welcome the commitment from the CWE and the CEE TSOs to cooperate towards a merger of the CWE and CEE CCRs as well as the MoU signed on 3 March 2016, however we are afraid that it will not ensure real development and implementation of a common flow based congestion management procedure before all existing barriers are take care of.
-One of major obstacles is e.g. an unsolved procedure of the splitting of the Austria-Germany biding zone.

-The market coupling between CWE and CEE regions should start on the current capacity calculation base (CEE on NTC/ATC) and when this coupling milestone is reached, it should further continue by development of the common flow based capacity calculation.
-This two-steps approach is very important for testing phase of the flow based methodology implementation and also for final acceptance by all stakeholders.
+We don't expect that commitment from the CWE and the CEE TSOs to cooperate towards a merger of the CWE and CEE CCRs as well as the MoU signed on 3 March 2016 will ensure real development and implementation of a common flow based congestion management procedure.
+One of major obstacles is an unsolved procedure of the splitting Austria-Germany biding zone.
+Market coupling between CWE and CEE regions should start on the current capacity calculation base (CEE on NTC/ATC) and further continue with the development of common flow based capacity calculation.
+This two-step approach is very important for the testing phase of the flow based methodology implementation and a final acceptance by all stakeholders.